merlijnkersten/timeslices/README.md

 <img src="graphs/FFT.png" alt="Fast Fourier transform" title="Fast Fourier transform" />
 _Figure 4_: This figure shows the results of the fast Fourier transform analysis for each variable.
 On the left, it shows the twenty dominant frequencies lower than 30 days, on the right it shows the twenty dominant frequencies higher than 30 days.
 Note that the spectrums are normalised.
 This allows for easier comparison of dominant frequencies across the different time series.

-==TODO==

-The plots for the consumer load profile FFTs are not given here, but can be found on [Github](LINK LINK LINK).
-Compared to previous variables ==change==, the consumer load profiles feature much stronger dominant frequencies and therefore comparatively much weaker frequency spread.
+The plots for the consumer load profile FFTs are not given here, but can be found on [Github](https://github.com/merlijnk/timeslices/tree/main/graphs/consumer%20load%20profile%20FFTs).
+Compared to the other variables, the consumer load profiles feature much stronger dominant frequencies and therefore comparatively much weaker frequency spread.
 The dominant frequencies are daily, annually, and weekly; with intra-year frequencies being almost absent.

 <img src="graphs/Distribution.png" alt="Distribution" title="Distribution" />
 _Figure 5_: This figure shows an example of the distribution graphs, in this case for group season - weekday 1 - daynite (group D).
 The blue dot is the mean value, the smaller blue dots give the mean plus/minus the standard deviation.
 The red dot gives the median value, the red crosses give the minimum and maximum values, and the 10% and 90% percentiles.